-Bull Elk, Jasper National Park, Alberta
+Bull Elk – Jasper National Park, Alberta

 High in the mountains of Jasper National Park, in the early morning light everything is silent, the only movement a herd of elk tracing a high ridgeline.
 Once ubiquitous in North America, elk were hunted almost to extinction by 1913.
 Reintroduced to Alberta from USA's Yellowstone National Park in 1917, today this region is home to one of the largest elk populations on the continent.
 Though valued by First Nations people for its hide, and a prized game animal, it’s the humble beauty, resilience and ability to thrive in vastly different environments that make the elk the ideal image of Canada’s wild and varied backcountry.

-Red Fox, Nationwide
+Red Fox - Nationwide

 Foxes are solitary hunters with exceptional senses.
-They can hear low-frequency sounds such as prey digging underground, they can detect the slightest movement, and smell young prey hidden in dens nearby.
+They can hear low-frequency sounds such as prey digging underground, detect the slightest movement, and smell young prey hidden in dens nearby.
 While they are solitary hunters, foxes meet in the winter to mate, then both parents – the male dog and female vixen – stay together to care for their pups through the summer.
-Fox pups are blind at birth, opening their eyes at two weeks.
-Out by autumn, they are ready to find their own territory, sometimes travelling up to 250km to find a new home.
+Once they are old enough, the pups head off on their own, sometimes travelling up to 250km to find a new home.

-Polar Bear, Churchill, Manitoba
+Polar Bear – Churchill, Manitoba

 Though the bears still thrive here, the tides, currents and ice formation increasingly affect their livelihood.
 Coming face to face with a bear on a tundra buggy expedition from Churchill is not just an only-in- Canada experience, it’s a window into how fragile the future of these incredible predators has become.
 Polar bears are no longer a mysterious animal in the deep Arctic, they’ve become a symbol for the alarming impact humans are having on the environment.

-Blue Jay, Eastern Canada
+Blue Jay – Eastern Canada

 Toronto’s baseball team may have been named the Blue Jays on a whim by their owner in 1976, but the bird has become an icon across eastern Canada.
 A noisy songbird typically found in pairs, blue jays feed mostly on acorns, nuts and seeds, though have been known to eat eggs, too.
 The one mystery scientists can’t quite figure out is their migration patterns – some birds head south for the winter annually, while others stay in the snow.